KolibriOS: Features

 Due to its small size (most distributions will fit on a single 1.44 MB floppy disk image) and being written in assembly, the OS boots in only a few seconds on various devices.
 It has support for booting from NTFS, Ext2/3/4, FAT12/16/32, exFAT, and ISO9660 based disks and can also boot from Coreboot and Windows.

 KolibriOS has a graphical user interface based on, and optimised for VESA.
 It features pre-emptive multitasking, streams, and parallel execution of system calls.
-It has built-in application software (more than 250) such as a word processor, image viewer, music player, and web browser, as well as a code editor with an integrated macro assembler (FASM).
+It has built-in application software (with more than 250 packages) such as a word processor, image viewer, music player, and web browser, as well as a code editor with an integrated macro assembler (FASM).
 KolibriOS features a shell supporting various common commands used on Unix-like systems.

 Supported hardware

 USB 1.1 and 2.0 are supported (UHCI, OHCI and EHCI).
 There is also support for USB hubs, although the only USB HID devices supported include keyboard, mouse and USB flash drives.
 Internal hard disks with PATA/IDE and SATA/AHCI interfaces are supported natively.
 Supported file systems include FAT12, FAT16, FAT32, ext2, ext3 and ext4 (partially), NTFS (no extended functions such as encryption), read-only exFAT, XFS, CDFS (including multisession).

 KolibriOS supports the full TCP/IP stack and certain Ethernet network cards.
 Intel High Definition Audio is supported on certain motherboards while AC'97 codec support exists for various chipsets including: Intel, nForce, nForce2, nForce3, nForce4, SIS7012, FM801, VT8233, VT8233C, VT8235, VT8237, VT8237R, VT8237R Plus and EMU10K1X.
 Video is claimed to work on any card and drivers are available for specific Intel or AMD cards.